anshuldotsite/Freightr/README.md

 # Freightr

 ## Project Description
-Package Tracking Software
+This is Package Tracking Software for businesses to maintain their shipments.

 ## Getting Started Guide
 ### Software Requirements
--IDE (Intellij IDEA)
+- IDE (Intellij IDEA)
--JDK Version 20
+- JDK Version 20
--MySQL Server
+- MySQL Server

 ### Running the application
--Open git and use this command to clone the project- git clone https://github.com/anshuldotsite/Freightr.git -Go to git bash and establish connection with MySQL server.
+- Open git and use this command to clone the project- git clone https://github.com/anshuldotsite/Freightr.git
+- Go to git bash and establish connection with MySQL server.
--Open the cloned folder in Intellij Idea.
+- Open the cloned folder in Intellij Idea.
--Go to the HelloApplication.java file in Intellij and hit run.
+- Go to the HelloApplication.java file in Intellij and hit run.
--Setup the application by filling in the required details asked in the application set up.
+- Setup the application by filling in the required details asked in the application set up.
--Now you are good to use the application.
+- Now you are good to use the application.

 ## Screenshots
 ### Login Page